Toblerity/Fiona/docs/cli.rst

       Fiona command line interface.

     Options:
       -v, --verbose           Increase verbosity.
       -q, --quiet             Decrease verbosity.
+      --aws-profile TEXT      Select a profile from the AWS credentials file --aws-no-sign-requests  Make requests anonymously
+      --aws-requester-pays    Requester pays data transfer costs
       --version               Show the version and exit.
       --gdal-version          Show the version and exit.
       --python-version        Show the version and exit.
       --help                  Show this message and exit.

     Commands:
       bounds   Print the extent of GeoJSON objects